isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution510.md

 ---
-title: NinjaOS - Package B (NinjaEnterprise - 1 Module)
+title: We help build online e commerce stores for F&B merchants so that they can grow their brand & business by being able to save on commissions, deliver islandwide, gather and grow a loyal customer base.
 permalink: /productivity-solutions-grant/solutionrepo/solution510
 ---

 ### Description

-We help build online e commerce stores for F&B merchants so that they can grow their brand & business by being able to save on commissions, deliver islandwide, gather and grow a loyal customer base.
+201115750M

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Jankosoft_20200023_Annex_3_20200625144914_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria